Focus / Design Goal

 - Check the Space Schedule to verify that the Actual Supply Airflow (based on the diffusers that you have placed) exceeds the Calculated Supply Airflow in each space.

-- Place ducts to connect your supply diffusers to an air handler that will be located in mechanical room.
+- Place ducts to provide air to your supply diffusers from the mechanical room location, where an air handler (that you don’t need to model) will be located.
 As you place the ducts, think about:

 - What shape should the ducts be?
 Round?
 Rectangular?

 - What size should the ducts be?
-The Duct Sizing tool will help compute the needed duct sizes, but you should have an initial size in mind as you place them in the model -- say 12x12 or 12x18.
+The Duct Sizing tool will help compute the needed duct sizes, but you should have an initial size in mind as you place them in the model -- say 12x18 or 12x12.

 - Your duct routing should match the zones that have been set up in the model.

-- You’ll probably want separate branches on each floor level.
+- You’ll probably want to provide two separate supply branches on each floor level, routing back to the mechanical room on that floor level

-- Optional (Not Required -- Extra Practice): Use the Duct Sizing tool to calculate the needed duct sizes in each branch of your supply duct system.
+- Optional Duct Sizing (Not Required for Your Submission) If you’d like to explore how the Duct Sizing tool can help calculate the needed duct sizes in each branch of your supply duct system, you can:

-- Select each branch separately and run the Duct Sizing tool on each independently to make it easier to isolate any problems.
+- Select each branch separately, and run the Duct Sizing tool on each branch independently.
+This strategy of sizing the ducts on a single small branch at a time makes it much easier to isolate any problems and fix them.

-- Think about whether to restrict the maximum duct heights (to preserve headroom) or allow them to resize in both height and width.
+- As you set the options for the Duct Sizing tool, think about whether you’d prefer to restrict the maximum duct heights (to preserve headroom) or allow them to resize in both height and width.

 - Capture a screenshot of an interior view showing the merged model similar to the image below.

-As you review the merged model view, consider:
+- As you review the merged/integrated model view, consider:

 - Did you accidentally cover any floor openings (elevator, stairs, atrium)?